October 9 '12 - 10:43 am

 (The last command to reveal selects the new playlist; you may not want this.)
 Name it whatever you like and Save it as a compiled script in ~Library/iTunes/Scripts/.
 I’ve found this very handy for making playlists from Playlist Folders that contain several playlists (or sub-Playlist Folders of playlists).
 Works great with a keyboard shortcut.

-Site contents © 2001 - 2013 Doug Adams and weblished by Doug Adams, dougscripts AT mac DOT com.
+Site contents © 2001 - 2024 (that's right: 2001) Doug Adams and weblished by Doug Adams.
+Contact support AT dougscripts DOT com.
+About.

 All rights reserved.
-Legal.
+Privacy.

-AppleScript, iTunes, iPod, iPad, and iPhone are registered trademarks of Apple Inc.
+AppleScript, iTunes, iPod, iPad, and iPhone are registered trademarks of Apple Inc. This site has no direct affiliation with Apple, Inc.